-Students who have the necessary prerequisites may take courses on a non-credit basis (not including restricted career program courses).
-The course name and number is noted on a student's record with the symbol () indicating the course was taken on a non-credit, ungraded basis.
-All registrations for courses taken on a non-credit basis must be done in person at the Registrar's Office after the first day of classes.
+Students who have the necessary prerequisites may take courses on a noncredit basis (not including restricted career program courses).
+The course name and number is noted on a student's record with the symbol (\) indicating the course was taken on a non-credit, ungraded basis.
+All registrations for courses taken on a non-credit basis must be done in person at Registrar and Enrolment Services after the first day of classes.
 Fees for non-credit registration are the same as for credit registration.